Division of Maternal–Fetal Medicine

 Dr. Mehta-Lee, Dr. Roman, and Dr. Brubaker are involved in the use of ultrasound to predict adverse obstetrical outcomes and gain a better understanding of the effect of maternal disease and medications on fetal development.
 Examples of such work include studies on various ultrasound techniques to evaluate the cervix for the prediction of spontaneous preterm birth, ultrasound to predict fetal growth restriction, first trimester ultrasound findings and their association with miscarriage, and the association of rheumatologic disease on ultrasound evaluation of the fetal thymus in the mid-trimester.

-Dr. Brubaker; Dr. Roman; Christina A. Penfield, MD; and Christine L. Proudfit, MD, are also at the forefront of research of obstetrical and medical disorders in pregnancy, investigating conditions such as the 2019 coronavirus disease (COVID-19) infection during pregnancy, postpartum preeclampsia, and the effect of fetal and maternal factors on cesarean delivery rates.
+Dr. Brubaker; Dr. Roman; Christina A. Penfield, MD; and Christine L. Proudfit, MD, are also at the forefront of research of obstetrical and medical disorders in pregnancy, investigating conditions such as coronavirus disease (COVID-19) infection during pregnancy, postpartum preeclampsia, and the effect of fetal and maternal factors on cesarean delivery rates.
 Disparities in access to care in the time of a pandemic is also a recent focus of ongoing research.